ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   Creating the variables in code - Each variable that you declare takes up memory.
 The more variables a browser has to remember, the more memory your script requires to run.
 Scripts that require a lot of memory can perform slower, which in turn makes your web page take longer to respond to the user.
     -   Naming Collisions - You might think you would avoid naming collisions; after all you know which variables you are using.
 But many sites use scripts written by several people.
 If an HTML page uses two JS files, and both have a global variable with the same name, it can cause errors.
         *   Remember, variables in global scope that share a name will have conflicts, while variables in local scope that share a name will not.
+*   What is an Object?
+    -   Objects group together a set of variables and functions to create a model of something you would recognize from the real world.
+In an object, variables and functions take on new names.
+        *   In an object: variables become known as properties.
+If a variable is part of an object, it is called a property.
+Properties tell us about the object, such as the name of a hotel or the number of rooms it has.
+Each individual hotel might have a different name and a different number of rooms.
+        *   In an object: functions become known as methods.
+If a function is part of an object, it is called a method.
+Methods represent tasks that are associated with the object.
+For example, you can check how many rooms are available by subtracting the number of booked rooms from the total number of rooms.
+    -   Example
+    -   let hotel = {
+    -   name: 'Quay',
+    -   rooms: 40,
+    -   booked: 25,
+    -   gym: true,
+    -   roomTypes: ['twin', 'double', 'suite'],
+    -   checkAvailability: function() {
+    -       return this.rooms - this.booked;
+    -       }
+    -   };
+        *   This object represents a hotel.
+It has five properties and one method.
+The object is in curly braces.
+It is stored in a variable called hotel.
+    -   Like variables and named functions, properties and methods have a name and a value.
+In an object, that name is called a KEY.
+    -   An object cannot have two keys with the same name.
+This is because keys are used to access their corresponding values.
+    -   The value of a property can be a string, nember, Boolean, array, or even another object.
+The value of a mehtod is always a function.
+    -   In the example above the hotel object contains the following key/value pairs:
+        *   Properties:
+            -   Key;
+                *   name
+                *   rooms
+                *   booked
+                *   gym
+                *   roomTypes
+            -   Value;
+                *   string
+                *   number
+                *   number
+                *   Boolean
+                *   array
+        *   Methods:
+            -   Key;
+                *   chechAvailability
+            -   Value;
+                *   function
+                    -   This is just one of the ways you can create an object
+    -   Programmers use a lot of name/value pairs:
+        *   HTML uses attributes names and values.
+        *   CSS uses property names and values.
+        *   In JS
+            -   Variables have a name and you can assign them a value of a string, number, or Boolean
+            -   Arrays have a name and a group of values.
+(Each item in an array is a name/value pair because it has an index number and a value.)
+            -   Named functions have a name and value that is a set of statements to run if the function is called.
+            -   Objects consist of a set of name/value pairs(but the names are referred to as keys).